Caitlin Cherry: Eigengrau

 Sep 6, 2024 – Mar 9, 2025

-Caitlin Cherry draws on painting, sculpture, and installation in her multifaceted practice, coalescing into articulate and alluring representations of Black femininity.
-Filtering these media through layers of digital manipulation, her work draws parallels between Black femme bodies, which are frequently commodified and positioned as sexual assets, and the seductiveness of art objects in the commercial gallery circuit.
-This exhibition, Eigengrau, centers on a single installation, which is envisioned as a composite of a computer cluster, or “render farm,” used to process a large amount of graphic data, such as for visual effects for computer games or film, and is a storage system used by museums.
+In her multifaceted practice, Caitlin Cherry coalesces painting, sculpture and installation into articulate and alluring representations of Black femininity.
+Filtering media through layers of digital manipulation, Cherry’s work draws parallels between Black femme bodies, which are frequently commodified and positioned as sexual assets, and the seductiveness of art objects in the commercial gallery circuit.
+This exhibition centers on an installation that is envisioned as a composite of a “render farm,” used to process large amounts of graphic data, such as for visual effects for computer games or films, and the rack storage systems used by museums to store paintings when they are not on display.

-Cherry has a long-standing interest in technology and how it influences the notions of contemporary female identity.
-Through the structure of a render farm, Caitlin repositions a painting as a graphics card, which converts information to a computer monitor.
-Paintings become storage cards of digital visual information; this mirrors their role as coveted analog cultural artifacts in Western society, spending most of their shelf lives tucked away in art storage units similar to the installation presented and not in exhibition.
-This installation, which allows viewers conditional access to drawers that they can open to view the artworks within, places the audience in the “back rooms” of a cultural production powerhouse, usually the sort that is tucked away behind locked doors.
+Cherry has a long-standing interest in technology and how it influences notions of contemporary female identity.
+Through the structure of a render farm, Caitlin repositions a painting as a graphics card, a piece of hardware responsible for displaying images on a computer monitor.
+Paintings become storage cards of digital visual information, mirroring their role as coveted analog cultural artifacts in Western society, which, despite that coveted status, often spend most of their lives tucked away in art storage units.
+By making that storage visible and accessible, the exhibition places the audience within the “back rooms” of a cultural production powerhouse, the kind typically tucked away behind locked doors.

-The title Eigengrau, which means “intrinsic grey” in German, is a dark grey color that one sees when they shut their eyes and describes a unique phenomena of visual noise.
-Cherry conceptualizes a lack of perceptibility while simultaneously representing the extreme ease of access of information and images in the age of social media.
-An earlier version was exhibited at the artist’s New York City gallery, The Hole, in 2020.
+The title Eigengrau means “intrinsic gray” in German and refers to the dark gray color one sees when they shut their eyes, the result of a unique phenomenon of visual noise.
+For Cherry, this title suggests both a lack of perceptibility and, simultaneously, the extreme ease of access to information and images we experience in the age of social media.
+An earlier version of this project was exhibited at the artist’s New York City gallery, The Hole, in 2020.
 This version has been created specifically for the Luck Gallery at the ICA.
 For each presentation, the sculpture has been adapted to respond to, and in this case reflect, the institutional environment in which it is placed.

 Caitlin Cherry is currently Assistant Professor of Painting and Printmaking at Virginia Commonwealth University and was the founder of the online program Dark Study, a contra-institutional space for radical learning about art and theory.